 Employment Discrimination Lawyers in Springfield and Northampton, MA

 If you’ve been recently fired, you may be facing new challenges and stresses.
 You have to find a new job and may be facing financial strain as a result of your termination.
 In many cases, termination of employment occurs due to a company’s restructuring or due to performance issues.
 Yet, the law allow employers to fire individuals for a specific reason, and even for no reason at all.
 Despite this, there are certain unique cases where it is illegal to fire an employee.
 If you believe you have been fired for discriminatory reasons, or out of retaliation for exercising your rights, or out of a breach of contract, you may have legal grounds for a wrongful termination lawsuit.
-Contacting an experienced employment discrimination lawyer like Ray Dinsmore can guide you through this process and protect your rights.
+Contacting an experienced employment discrimination lawyer in Springfield Massachusetts like Ray Dinsmore can guide you through this process and protect your rights.

 Employers are barred from firing individuals because of race, color, national origin, gender, religion, age, disability, marital status, sexual orientation, gender identity, arrest record, or military service.
 If employers have six employees, they must comply with these laws.
 Establishing that you were fired due to these reasons is very important to ensure that your wrongful termination lawsuit is successful.
 If you believe you may have been subject to discriminatory firing, Dinsmore Stark, Attorneys at Law are wrongful termination lawyers in Springfield and Northampton, MA who can help.